mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Ryali, Chaitanya K., David J. Schwab, and Ari S. Morcos.
 "Leveraging background augmentations to encourage semantic focus in self-supervised contrastive learning." arXiv preprint arXiv:2103.12719 (2021).
-  - This Paper: Image augmentation regarding the subject and background relationship - "background Augmentation"
+  - This Paper: Image augmentation regarding the subject and background relationship - "background Augmentation" [sampling method for CL]
     - How they separate the subject background in the first places!!
 What prior knowledge!!
     - May use different existing methods!!
   - Augmentation Scheme: Another data engineering